 - The city centre boasts a lot of worthwhile places:

 - Palacio de Bellas Artes: this yellow/gold/rusty-domed palace is a must-see, though hopelessly unprepared for the huge crowds it attracts, especially during public holidays.
 Most of the building is actually a venue for performing arts, but the exhibition part is the main attraction.
-The wood-panelled interior has several huge murals of Rivera, Siqueiros and others in the main atrium.
+The wood-panelled interior has several huge murals of Rivera, Siqueiros and others (including Orozco works) in the main atrium.
 Temporary exhibitions vary in quality and can get very busy (tip: for perfect views go to the rooftop coffee bar of the Sears shopping center opposite the Bellas Artes)

 - Museo Mural Diego Rivera: I actually expected a range of murals here from Diego Rivera, the husband of Mexico’s sweetheart Frida Kahlo.
 It actually only has one, but in typical Rivera-style it wants to depict almost the entire history of Mexico.
 Short but compulsory visit, on the western edge of Alameda park

 - Centro de la Imagen: the entire library complex of Ciudadela (and the nearby artesanal market) along Calle Balderas are worth a visit.
 The Centro de la Imagen takes only a small part of it, but has some great photography exhibitions.
 Walking distance from Alameda as well

 - Palacio Nacional: if there is one place where Rivera left his mark, it is in the national palace, dead-bang on the eastern edge of the Zocalo square.
 Between 1929 and 1951 he created an alternative version if history for those who could not read, including satirical portraits of the Spanish conquerors.
 The scale of the works is so vast, he never managed to finish them completely